Confidence in Concept scheme

 We anticipate that individual projects funded from an institution’s award will be of the order of £50-100k and approximately 6-12 months in length, although this will be dictated by the needs of each project.

 Institutional awards will be of 24 months duration.
 Successful institutions are expected to allocate funds to projects within the first 12 months of the award.

-The normal MRC “response mode” eligibility rules apply; please see the guidance for applicants (PDF, 830KB) and the Research Councils UK website.
+The normal MRC “response mode” eligibility rules apply; please see the applicants’ handbook and the Research Councils UK website.
 Only one application per institution is permitted.
 However, where there is scientific justification an institution can apply as part of a focused collaborative application in addition to their individual HEI application.
 It is expected that applications will be led by one or more senior members of the institution (e.g. Dean of Medical School or equivalent).

 Institutions can apply for Confidence in Concept awards in consecutive years.
 However, these institutions should justify their request in light of the funding already received.